 Some you may see every time you start up and drive your car, and others may remain elusive until something goes wrong.
-Here’s a cheat sheet of some of these symbols so you don’t get caught off guard, and can handle the situation like a pro!
+Here’s a dashboard warning lights guide for some of the most common dashboard symbols so you don’t get caught off guard, and can handle the situation like a pro.

 Green, blue, and white icons are generally ‘information only’ (but this may vary depending on the make and model of your car).
 They don’t indicate something is wrong, but that a system or part is engaged (‘on’) and working properly.
 You probably see at least one of these when you drive.
 They include the turn indicators, headlight, high-beam, and fog light indicators, and the climate control settings, like the window de-fogger.